moraessaur/moraessaur/README.md

   * For the latter, I compiled data from different sources in order to understand the evolutionary relationships and distinctness of brazilian plant lineages.
   * In both cases I relied heavily on computer programming and statistics.

-**I am currently reshaping my github page and its projects.
-It has been hard to keep it all updated with how busy my life currently is.**